How long will thermostat last

 Frequently Asked Questions

-Signs your thermostat may need replacing include erratic temperature readings, difficulty programming, or the unit not responding as expected.
+Signs your thermostat may need replacement include inconsistent temperature readings, difficulty programming, or the thermostat not responding to changes.
+If you notice any issues, it's best to have a qualified HVAC technician inspect it.

 Connect with certified professionals in your area